glycerine/libzipfs/README.md

 the directories of your choice to the end of your application, and following it with a short footer to allow the go executable to locate the files and serve them via a fuse mount point.
-The client will typically be either be Go or C embedded in the go executable, but can be another application alltogether.
+The client will typically be either be Go or C embedded in the go executable ([see for example testfiles/api.go](https://github.com/glycerine/libzipfs/blob/master/testfiles/api.go) ), but can be another application alltogether.
 For the later use, see for example the [libzipfs/cmd/mountzip/mountzip.go example source code.](https://github.com/glycerine/libzipfs/blob/master/cmd/mountzip/mountzip.go)

 ## Use cases